***Updated in February 2021***

 You want to be checking:

 - Does Google understand the keyword the same way I do?
 Or are there lots of articles on completely irrelevant topics?
-This is particularly common when using acronyms, as they can mean different things outside of a specific sector.
+This is particularly common when using acronyms or popular industry terms, as they can mean different things outside of a specific sector.

 - Is the reason the keyword gets searched so much because there’s a company out there with the same name?

 - What’s the competitive landscape like?
 Are there ads, shopping options, maps with local results, knowledge graphs or lots of content from highly authoritative sites like Wikipedia, news websites, universities or big corporations?